paulie-o74/wordle-py/README.md

 ### User Goals
 - To be able to play a game similar to the popular online game WORDLE.
 - To receive feedback relating to how close the game was.
-- To be able to log in to the system with pre-determined log in credentials.
+- To be able to log in to the system with predetermined log in credentials.

 ### Site Owner Goals
 - Create an application that functions in a similar manner to that which can be found on WORDLE.